 18. What is the vanishing gradient problem?
 How is it different from the exploding gradient problem?

-The vanishing gradient problem occurs when these steps towards the optimal solution taken are too small, thus leading to gradients disappearing.
-In other words, the changes in the weights and bias terms are so minimal, almost equivalent to negligible.
+The vanishing gradient problem occurs when these steps towards the optimal solution are too small, thus leading to gradients disappearing.
+In other words, the changes in weights and bias terms are minimal, almost equivalent to negligible.
 This way, the model does not learn anything, and the model performance deteriorates.

 19. What are the ways to treat the vanishing and exploding gradient problem?

-• ReLU activation function in the hidden layers instead of tanh and sigmoid, and
+- ReLU activation function in the hidden layers instead of tanh and sigmoid, and

-• Xavier initialization
+- Xavier initialization

 To treat the exploding gradients problem can:

-• Re-design the network with fewer layers.
+- Re-design the network with fewer layers.

-• Use gradient clipping, and
+- Use gradient clipping and

-• Use the weight regularization
+- Use the weight regularization

 20. What are batch, mini-batch, and stochastic gradient descent?
 Which one would you use and why?